Complete Guide to Understanding Your Computer Motherboard and Components

 BIOS is a term that stands for basic input/output system.
 It consists of low-level software that controls the system hardware and acts as an interface between the operating system and the hardware.
 BIOS is used by the microprocessor to get the computer started after it is turned on.

-All motherboards include a small block of Read Only Memory (ROM) which is separate from the main system memory used for loading and running software.
-On PCs, the BIOS contains all the code required to control the keyboard, display screen, disk drives, serial communications, and a number of miscellaneous functions.
+All motherboards include a small block of Read Only Memory (ROM), separate from the main system memory, used for loading and running software.
+On PCs, the BIOS contains the code required to control the keyboard, display screen, disk drives, serial communications, and several other functions.

 BIOS

-The system BIOS is a ROM chip on the motherboard used by the computer during the startup routine (boot process) to check out the system and prepare to run the hardware.
-The BIOS is stored on a ROM chip because ROM retains information even when no power is being supplied to the computer.
-The downside of storing data in an older computer’s ROM is that we have to change a chip to update information.
-Many modern PCs have flash BIOS, which means that the BIOS have been recorded on a flash memory chip, which can be updated if necessary.
+The system BIOS is a ROM chip on the motherboard that the computer uses during the startup routine (boot process) to check the system and prepare the hardware.
+The BIOS is stored on a ROM chip because ROM retains information even without power.
+The downside of using ROM in older computers is that you must replace the chip to update the information.
+Many modern PCs feature flash BIOS, meaning the BIOS is stored on a flash memory chip, which can be updated if necessary.

 The BIOS is typically placed in a ROM chip that comes with the computer (it is often called a ROM BIOS).
 This ensures that the BIOS will always be available and will not be damaged by disk failures.
 It also makes it possible for a computer to boot itself.
 Because RAM is faster than ROM, though, many computer manufacturers design systems so that the BIOS is copied from ROM to RAM each time the computer is booted.
 This is known as shadowing.